 The Board will respond to County that the three dogs haven’t been licensed in 2017, and that Hofer has never licensed three dogs for that particular owner.

-Linda Seidel suggests that the Plan Commission look over our ordinance, which dates back to 1969, and see if anything needs to be done, perhaps to update, repeal or set out parameters of what to do when someone moves in with three dogs.
-Registration for Towns Association District Meeting The Wisconsin Towns Association has district meetings coming up in our area for possible attendance by Town Board members.
+Linda Seidel suggests that the Plan Commission review our ordinance, which dates back to 1969, and see if anything needs to be done to update, repeal or set guidance on what to do when someone moves in with three dogs.
+Registration for Towns Association District Meeting The Wisconsin Towns Association district meetings is coming up on March 24 in Tomah for Town Board members.

-Motion: Mike Weibel to approve payment and registration of up to four people to the Wisconsin Towns Association District Meeting.
+Motion: Mike Weibel to approve registration for up to four people to attend the Wisconsin Towns Association District Meeting in Tomah.
 Second Linda Seidel.
 All aye.
 Road Matters

 There was a complaint regarding a mailbox being knocked over by the snow plow.
 Tom Brown mentioned it would be helpful if that mailbox was moved back.
 He will talk to the owner about doing that, mentioning that he spoke with the Board about it at this meeting.